nawfalCode/GoogleSeachBrackets/README.md

 Using
 ------
-Simply, highlight text, right click and select Search with Google.
+Simply, highlight text, right click and select Google it, Wikipedia it, Youtube it, or Stackoverflow it.

 Releases
 --------